orfon/sld2mapnik/README.md

+** Obsolete repository.
+All functionality was merged into https://github.com/orfon/ringo-mapnik **

 # What is this?

 [SLD](http://docs.geoserver.org/latest/en/user/styling/sld-introduction.html) ("Styled Layer Descriptor") is a XML markup language to store the styling of geospatial data.
 It's an increasingly popular format to export styling and used by desktop and web GIS clients alike.